voxel51/fiftyone/docs/source/getting_started/install.rst

 -------------

 You will need a working Python installation.
-FiftyOne currently requires **Python 3.7 - 3.10**.
+FiftyOne currently requires **Python 3.7 - 3.12** (3D features may not be available in 3.12 until `open3d <https://pypi.org/project/open3d/>`_ supports it)

-On Linux, we recommended installing Python through your system package manager (APT, YUM, etc.) if it is available.
+On Linux, we recommend installing Python through your system package manager (APT, YUM, etc.) if it is available.
 On other platforms, Python can be downloaded `from python.org <https://www.python.org/downloads>`_.
 To verify that a suitable Python version is installed and accessible, run `python --version`.